Pakistan’s neigbours and allies react warily as they wait for a successor.

 “Today we have buried dictatorship for ever”

-Following the news of Musharraf’s resignation, Pakistani stocks rose over four per cent and celebrations took place across Pakistan.
+Stocks rose over four per cent as celebrations took place across Pakistan.

 Special areas, some with wide screen televisions, were set up in several towns and cities for people to hear Musharraf’s final address to the nation.